Why You Should Never Skip Your Post-Workout Cool-Down

-Incorporating a cooldown after your workout can help prevent injuries, and that goes for fitness rookies and seasoned athletes alike.
-Sprains, strains, and tears in the lower back, hip flexors, knees, hamstrings, and quadriceps are some of the most commonly injuries, says Yates.
+Incorporating cool-down exercises and stretches after your workout can help prevent injuries, and that goes for fitness rookies and seasoned athletes alike.
+Sprains, strains, and tears in the lower back, hip flexors, knees, hamstrings, and quadriceps are some of the most common injuries, says Yates.
 So, you'll want to focus on elongating your muscle fibers, which have been under tension during your workout, to achieve your full range of motion.
-This can be done through hip, lower-back, and spine stretches such as a runner's lunge or side bend, as well as core-balancing poses such as a standing half lotus and standing bow pose, says Yates.

 It increases your flexibility.

 The best time to work on your flexibility is when your body is fully warm and you're breaking a sweat.
 But instead of hopping off the treadmill and going directly into a toe touch, experts suggest doing some dynamic stretches first.
 This can decrease your risk of injury, relieve back pain, and improve athletic performance, said Tanja Djelevic, Crunch fitness trainer, in "6 Active Stretches You Should Be Doing."
 Taking time for this kind of cool-down exercise can also increase your flexibility and mobility over time, which is thought to help avoid muscle tears, back pain, and joint issues.
 (Still wondering which is more important, mobility or flexibility?
 Find out.
 The answer might surprise you.)

 Cool-Down Exercises to Add to Your Post-Workout Routine

 "Cool-down exercises are vital after any strength training or cardio workout," says Bernard.
 Here, she shares five of her favorite cool-down exercises and stretches that work for any type of workout.
 She recommends doing these movements immediately following your workout while your muscles are still warm.
 All you need is a wall, a foam roller, and a small ball.